 superuserfor both username and password.

-New naming conventions
+New id conventions for templates

 In Magnolia 4.5 template IDs are in the format of

-@Template.
+@Template annotation.
 For example:

 This controller will be exposed in Magnolia, showing up as 'Section Template'.
 Note that the 'id' follows a convention used in Magnolia: module name, followed by a path.
 For templates that you want to use for pages, the path needs to start with

-To limit the template pages available for editors to use, simply use @Available annotation.
-Use this on a method in your controller that must return boolean.
-It can receive as arguments an argument of type Node or Content, this is the page in the website for which to determine if the template is available.
+Content, this is the page in the website for which to determine if the template is available.
 It can also accept an argument of type

 TemplateDefinition this is the internal definition used by Magnolia: